ConnorBrake/TestReview/README.md

 # TestReview
-## Auto Generates a negitive review using a changeable sample review!
+## Auto Generates a review chnaging the adjictives randomly using a changeable sample review!